Skip to main content

 • April 2025 to October 2025: construction of stage 2.

-Construction will take place during winter, and in two stages to avoid the busy summer period.
+Construction will take place in two stages during the winters of 2024 and 2025 to avoid the busy summer periods.

 Future projects